Discriminative Deep Feature Visualization for Explainable Face Recognition: Experiments

 \subsubsection{Visual Results}

 In this section, the visual explanation for the deep face recognition system is presented through saliency maps.
 The experiments are conducted under the face verification scenario.

 Fig. \ref{fig:lfw_probe_mate} demonstrates a comparison between saliency maps produced by six explanation methods.
+The first three rows are from well-known XAI methods adapted to the XFR task, while the fourth and fifth rows are produced by state-of-the-art model-agnostic XFR methods.
 Every two columns represent a to-be-explained matching input pair and the discriminative regions in them highlighted by different methods.
-As a result, the proposed method is capable of producing meaningful explanation maps, which focus on critical facial characteristics, e.g. lips, nose, eyes, mouth, etc., and varies for different subjects.
+As a result, the proposed method is capable of producing meaningful explanation maps, which focus on critical facial characteristics, e.g. lips, nose, eyes, mouth, etc., and vary for different subjects.
 It is also notable that the proposed method spotlights discriminative regions in unusual cases, such as the opening mouth and teeth in the second last example and the non-masked regions in the last sample.
-In contrast, most other approaches cannot provide stable outcome in various test cases and fail in producing meaningful explanation in the last sample.
+In contrast, many other approaches cannot provide stable outcome in various test cases and fail in producing meaningful explanation in the last sample.
+For a more straightforward comparison, the quantitative evaluation is introduced in the next subsection.

-The results in Fig. \ref{fig:local_data} offer a deeper analysis of how the proposed explanation method interprets the decision of a deep face recognition system.
+The results in Fig. \ref{fig:local_data} offer a deeper analysis of how the proposed explanation method interprets the decision of a deep face recognition system by decomposing the saliency map into similarity and dissimilarity maps.
 The first two rows are examples of image pairs belonging to the same subjects but with mask occlusions.
 It is shown that the decomposed similarity map mainly highlights the facial regions while the dissimilarity map highlights the occluded parts.
 The discriminative saliency maps provide a final interpretation that the similarity map actually weighs more and the deep model manages to verify the occluded image based on the unmasked areas, e.g. eyes and forehead.
 Finally, the last two rows include two pairs of non-matching subjects.
 It is notable that the dissimilarity map concentrates on critical facial areas while the similarity map only focuses on the backgrounds.
 The discriminative maps show that the deep model relies more on the dissimilarity map to provide the final decision.